triggermesh/aws-custom-runtime/README.md

 ### AWS Lambda RUST example

-RUST custom runtime is also verified to be compatible with this buildtemplate.
+RUST is also verified to be compatible with this runtime.
 Though [official readme](https://github.com/awslabs/aws-lambda-rust-runtime) has build instructions, it is more convenient to use docker.

 1. Clone repository:
 ```